Morgadow/py_tk_minesweeper/README.md

 ### Run Minesweeper without Python

-For playing without the need to install Python, the executables are provided inside the dist folder.
+For playing without the need of installing Python, following executables are provided inside the dist folder:

  * *Minesweeper.exe*
  * *Minesweeper_DEBUG.exe*